tufts-carpentries/python-novice-gapminder/_episodes/10-writing-functions.md

 - "Break programs down into functions to make them easier to understand."
 - "Define a function using `def` with a name, parameters, and a block of code."
 - "Defining a function does not run it."
-- "Arguments in call are matched to parameters in definition."
+- "Arguments in a function *call* are matched to parameters in function *definition*."
 - "Functions may return a result to their caller using `return`."
 ---
 ## Break programs down into functions to make them easier to understand.